-At Diehl Controls the Sample Documentation Requirements (SDR) sheet defines the necessary submission package for the approval and release (similar like a PPAP submission package).
-The completed SDR will be sent to the supplier together with an electronic purchase requisition (EPR) for the tools and samples.
+Sample Documentation Requirements are defined for PCB material group only.

+Filled-in ISR - Part Submission Warrant with Component Qualification Requirements or SDR will be sent to the supplier together with an electronic purchase requisition (EPR) for the tools and samples.

-During a Component Review meeting the SDR will be reviewed with the supplier.
+During a Component Review meeting the ISR / SDR will be reviewed with the supplier.

-Deviations and necessary correction loops will be documented and monitored in the List of Corrective Actions (LOCA)
+Deviations and necessary correction loops will be documented and monitored in the List of Corrective Actions (LOCA).